 Each focus area includes compliance objectives linked to the functions of the Enforcement Services Unit.

-We’re seeking community feedback on the Draft Domestic Animal Management Plan 2026-2029.
+Community feedback on the Draft Domestic Animal Management Plan 2026-2029 has now closed.

 What is the Domestic Animal Management Plan?